 Ok, great.
 So now we know that it is safe to eat…

-but what made Jess explore the smoky, slightly bitter and earthy notes of charcoal as an ingredient fo her rub?
+but what made Jess explore the smoky, slightly bitter, and earthy notes of charcoal as an ingredient for her rub?

 I asked her this as well.
 She said that she had seen a few charcoal-based seasonings on the market, but most were heavily laden with MSG and quite overpowering in flavor.
-She went on to say that:
+She went on to say:

 I couldn’t have said it better Jess.

 By this point, I was completely sold and ordered a bottle right away.

 The first thing you notice is the jet-black coloring of the seasoning.
 I guess I shouldn’t have been surprised since the name is Hardcore Carnivore Black after all.
 But still, I have never seen anything like this in a rub.